 Factors That Affect the Cost of Kitchen Remodels

 The Cost vs. Value figures give you a rough idea of remodeling costs, but of course, your actual costs will vary depending on the specifics of your project.
+You can choose to go with smart home technology or you can go with the more basic features.
 These factors and features will influence just how much you’ll pay for your remodel.

 - Square Footage: Do you want to increase the size of your kitchen?
 If you borrow space from another area of your home or build an addition, walls, windows, plumbing, and electrical systems may need to be reconfigured, which will add to your cost.
 The bigger the space, the more it will cost to renovate.

 - Layout: Do you want to swap the locations of your range and sink and add an under-the-counter wine chiller?
+Are we building a kitchen island or adding other new elements?
 Changing the location of appliances usually requires extra fees for electrical and plumbing work.
+Many clients are surprised to learn about the cost of moving kitchen plumbing.

 - Cabinets and Countertops: Not so long ago, granite was the preferred choice for kitchen cabinets.
 Today, homeowners are just as likely to choose a solid surface, soapstone, or concrete countertops as they are granite.
 Although you’ll pay a little more for a countertop upgrade, all of these materials are extremely tough and will look good for years to come.
 Custom cabinets, rather than stock or semi-custom choices, will also increase your total.